dobachi/spark-sample-scripts/README.md

 * Suitable for beginners

 THe following is the example to execute on spark-shell by :load function.
-After these examples, please refer to example's contents.
+If you want to know the detail of this scrpits, please refer to "src" directory.

 ## WordCount
 Start spark-shell